-Work-integrated learning (WIL) is an educational partnership between Seneca, students and you — employers.
+Work-integrated learning (WIL) is an experiential learning opportunity between Seneca, students and you — employers.
 We provide you with skilled and job-ready employees from more than 70 programs across various industry sectors.
-Currently we have the following opportunities available to employers for 2020 and 2021:
+Currently we have the following opportunities available to employers for 2021:

 We Can Help Your Business